k3va/LING-L645/README.md

 The speech data from Radio Tsinaka, a bilingual radio station in Mexico.
 The language classifier was trained on annotated audio segments from their broadcasts in both Spanish and Nahuatl.
 The data has been collected and annotated with the joint effort of Robert Pugh, Dr. Francis Tyers, Jacob Schmitt and a local in Mexico.
-The audio segments have been extracted from hour-long bilingual radio broadcasts, annotated with segment labels from one of the following: ëespí(=Spanish), ëazzí (= Highland Puebla
+The audio segments have been extracted from hour-long bilingual radio broadcasts, annotated with segment labels from one of the following: ‚Äòesp‚Äô(=Spanish), ‚Äòazz‚Äô (= Highland Puebla
-Nahuatl), ëambosí (=Both Spanish and Nahuatl), ënaí(=Neither Spanish nor Nahuatl).
+Nahuatl), ‚Äòambos‚Äô (=Both Spanish and Nahuatl), ‚Äòna‚Äô(=Neither Spanish nor Nahuatl).
 The data was split in an 80:10:10 ratio for the training, validation, and test sets. to keep together data with similar background noises, and hence, mitigate, as much as possible, the challenge of learning